E-mail Form

 A ruptured aneurysm is an emergency that needs to be treated right away.
 Treatment may involve:

-• Being admitted to the hospital's intensive care unit (ICU)
+• Being admitted to a hospital's intensive care unit (ICU)

 • Complete bed rest and activity restrictions